Comprehension Connection Header Image-literacy resources and tips for classroom teachers

 1 Unforgettable Author’s Purpose Lesson That Will Spark Student Excitement

 Looking for an author’s purpose lesson that your students will truly enjoy?
-Well, today is your lucky day!
-In this post, I’m going to share one of my favorite ways to teach the five author’s purposes (Persuade, Inform, Entertain, Explain, and Describe), and for this weekend only, you’ll get my paper bag book for teaching author’s purpose for FREE!
-This post is part of a blog hop called, Sharing Our Blessings, and it’s all about celebrating our gratitude for you, our reader(s), and for other important parts of our lives.
+In this post, I’m going to share one of my favorite ways to teach the five author’s purposes (Persuade, Inform, Entertain, Explain, and Describe).
+Kids love hands-on projects, and this project includes all you need for modeling, guided practice, and assessment.

 What to Include in Your Author’s Purpose Lesson: